Supporting you this holy month

 We have extended our mixed gym opening hours to accommodate those fasting for Ramadan.

-We are here to support you this holy month, from Friday 27th March - Friday 22nd April our opening hours will be extended until 12.00am
+We are here to support you this holy month, from Friday 27th March - Friday 22nd April our opening hours will be extended on weekdays until 12.00am (from 10.00pm - 12.00am only mixed gym and toilets will be open, the changing rooms will also be closed)

 Supporting your fitness journey.